Does hearing loss cause dementia?

 What would we recommend?

-In 2021 we said there was enough evidence available showing the benefits treating hearing loss can have in relation to the risk factors of dementia.
+In 2021, we said there was enough evidence to show the benefits of treating hearing loss in relation to the risk factors of dementia.

-The new studies we have cited above seems to add more weight to this argument.
+Over the past three years additional studies have added more weight to this argument.
 These were not small sample studies either, adding gravitas to the findings.

-The Australian Government provides free testing and quality hearing devices to eligible pensioners through their Hearing Services Program.
-The program is delivered through thousands of audiologists throughout the country so you can find one you trust close to you.
+The Australian Government provides free testing and quality hearing devices to eligible pensioners through its Hearing Services Program.
+The program is delivered by thousands of audiologists throughout the country, so you can find one you trust close to you.

 If you are not an eligible pensioner and your hearing loss is severe enough, you may qualify for NDIS funding.